First, what is payroll?

 After running payroll

-- Send a report to the tax office saying what you paid your employees and what you deducted from that pay
+- You may need to send a report to the applicable tax offices after each payroll saying what you paid your employees and what you deducted from that pay, or this may be done annually

 - Keep a secure record of the pay run even if your employee has left